 You should be really concerned about how long your new disposal is going to last.
 The reviews tell the story here.
 There really are mixed reviews about this product.
 Some customers swear by it.
 Other users tell a completely different story.
 But there are a few issues that consistently crop up over and again.

-The grind chamber is made of a thin galvanized metal that rust out over time.
-Customers have reported having their cabinet flood as a result of this.
+The grinding chamber is made of a thin galvanized metal that rusts out over time.
+Customers have reported having their cabinets flood as a result of this.
 Stress cracks develop in the outer housing of the unit and the unit then needs to be replaced.
-Some folks are used to replacing their badger 5 every couple years or so.
+Some folks are used to replacing their badger 5 every couple of years or so.

 Personally, I think that with moderate use these machines will last for years, but exactly how long is anyone’s guess.
 There are just too many variables at play here.